 Thornberry said “I told you so” about Universal Credit’s problems, and then gave her only truly memorable line of the entire hustings: “That’s why it’s such a catastrophe that we lost this election, and why it mustn’t happen again”.
 But asked about the SNP, Thornberry paused again before growling “I hate the SNP… Tories in Nationalist clothing”.
 Oddly, Long-Bailey seemed statesmanlike in comparison: “it’s not just about how much we hate the SNP but why Scots have stopped voting Labour”.
 But only Nandy had the courage to admit that Labour was losing the argument about nationalism, and to speak of the need to learn from socialist parties in Catalonia and Quebec.

-Asked what one education policy they would introduce, Thornberry waffled about the need to “invest in our people”, Long-Bailey was better, improvising some good lines about the need to upskill workers to avoid being made obsolete by robots and mechanisation.
+Asked what one education policy they would introduce, Thornberry waffled about the need to “invest in our people”.
+Long-Bailey was better, improvising some good lines about the need to upskill workers to avoid being made obsolete by robots and mechanisation.
 But only Nandy answered the question fully, with a call for the restoration of Education Maintenance Allowances, which she said had increased the number of school leavers in Wigan going onto to university by 40% over just six years.

 Long-Bailey used her closing speech to make a visible effort to shed her reputation as a lightweight, but there was far too little content for her to succeed.
 Long-Bailey even ended a sentence with the words “on this basis”, just like a cruel parody published in Private Eye a few weeks before.
 Starmer, in a second video message shown because he was not there to deliver a closing statement in person, promised that he “won’t trash the last Labour government, but I won’t trash the last five years either”.
-Nandy said that the road back to power “is steep, but it does not have to be long” In a dig at Long-Bailey, who had ducked out of an interview with the BBC’s scariest inquisitor, Nandy said she “wasn’t scared of Andrew Neill”.
+Nandy said that the road back to power “is steep, but it does not have to be long”.
+In a dig at Long-Bailey, who had ducked out of an interview with the BBC’s scariest inquisitor, Nandy said she “wasn’t scared of Andrew Neill”.
 Thornberry sounded like Miss Piggy delivering a show-stopping number at the end of The Muppet Musical and then slamming the stage door on her way out.
 She said she’d stood loyally beside Corbyn as he had been the members’ choice, implying that she had always known he wouldn’t win.
-She was then told that she had a spare minute to fill, which she filled with unedifying begging of CLPS to give her their nominations.
-It was an unedifying end, both to the hustings and to her won leadership hopes (she never got the number of CLP nominations she needed, and was forced to drop out of the contest two weeks later).
+She was then told that she had a spare minute to fill, which she filled by begging CLPs to give her their nominations.
+It was an unedifying end, both to the hustings and to her own leadership hopes (she never got the number of CLP nominations she needed, and was forced to drop out of the contest two weeks later).

 Nandy had her fair share of stumbles.
-In response to a question about devolution, Nandy gave a cheap line about the need for “fewer men sitting behind desks in London writing think-tank reports”.
-She preached to the converted with her call for no more “Tough on immigration” pledges printed on mugs, and her praise for free movement, which sits oddly with her acceptance of Brexit and hostility to a second referendum.
+In response to a question about devolution, she gave a cheap line about the need for “fewer men sitting behind desks in London writing think-tank reports”.
+She preached to the converted with her call for no more “Tough on immigration” pledges printed on mugs, and with her praise for free movement, which sits oddly with her acceptance of Brexit and hostility to a second referendum.
 Her rhetoric about Kennedy’s promise to land a man on the moon by the end of the 1960s fell flat.
 But in Starmer’s absence she was, by a wide margin, the most impressive candidate in the hall.

-My view that Nandy and Murray won the hustings hands-down is subjective of course: I’m a Labour centrist in the genuine sense of the term, wary of both old right and old left, and I’ve often backed underdog candidates (in 1994 I wanted to support Robin Cook and plumped reluctantly for Blair; in 2007 I wanted to support anyone but Brown for leader and opted for Hain as deputy; in 2015 I backed Cooper and in 2016 Owen Smith).
+My view that Nandy and Murray won the hustings hands-down is subjective of course: I’m a Labour centrist in the genuine sense of the term, wary of both old right and old left, and I’ve often backed underdog candidates (in 1994 I wanted to support Robin Cook and plumped reluctantly for Blair; in 2007 I wanted to support anyone but Brown for leader and opted for Hain as deputy; in 2015 I backed Yvette Cooper and in 2016 Owen Smith).

 But it’s undeniable that this time Nandy and Murray were the only two candidates with anything original to say (in Nandy’s case, that Labour has become a party of cities and not towns – a crucial distinction made stark by last December’s results).
 Nandy was certainly the only leadership candidate to have recognised the folly of a second Brexit referendum early on, to be frank about Labour’s challenges, and to resist the urge to always talk about herself.